 You don’t have to do anything to the orchestra.
 If possible, help.Vladimir Ponkin

 The true purpose of a conductor is to help musicians play together.
 Conductors may be assigned to direct anything from a 100-piece symphony orchestra to a duo performing a contemporary piece.
 Their gestures can point out the tempo, dynamics, articulation, phrasing and cues of entry.
-Musicians may have different ideas on how to interpret the music – conductors have to be the arbiter in making the musical decisions.
-They also have to listen carefully to whether or not the music is being played faithfully to the score.
-If something is played incorrectly, they have to point out the mistake so corrections can be made promptly.
+Musicians may have different ideas on how to interpret the music – conductors must be the arbiter in making the musical decisions.
+They must also listen carefully to whether the music is being played faithfully to the score.
+If something is played incorrectly, they must point out the mistake so corrections can be made promptly.
 In addition, conductors need to be the reassuring figure when things get complicated.
 Sometimes there can be difficult passages or drastic tempo changes.
 Conductors must know how to give the right advice and provide the right solutions.
 I became fascinated by the complex task of managing both music and people at the same time.
 I wanted to guide people to perform music at their highest level.

 Conducting is an art of making music without a musical instrument.
-Equipped with only a baton, conductors have to harness their talent, energy and experience to bring out the best of the orchestra.
-Like a mime artist, they have to transmit the character, mood and expression of the music by using themselves as the medium.
-I find it absolutely captivating, and to be a conductor is the greatest musical pursuit for me.
+Equipped with only a baton, conductors must harness their talent, energy and experience to bring out the best of the orchestra.
+Like a mime artist, they must transmit the character, mood and expression of the music by using themselves as the medium.
+I find it captivating, and to be a conductor is the greatest musical pursuit for me.

 This article was originally published at Ahmad’s previous blog on 31st January, 2020.